rdmtc/node-red-contrib-sun-position/README.md

 moon rise and moon set can be used

-#### message, flow or global property
+#### message, flow or global property or JSONATA expression

-any message, flow or global property.
-It must contain a timestamp as one of the following formats:
+any message, flow or global property which contain any of the following types:

+- Integer which is a [Unix Time Stamp](http://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap04.html#tag_04_16) representing the number of milliseconds since January 1, 1970, 00:00:00 UTC, with leap seconds ignored.
+- String value representing a valid JavaScript date-string.

+String as one of the following formats:
 - `00:00 ...
 23:59` 24h Format
 - `00:00:00 ...
 23:59:00` 24h Format with seconds
 - `00:00pm ...
 12:59pm` 12h Format
 - `00:00:00pm ...
-12:59:00pm` 12h Format
+12:59:00pm` 12h Format with seconds

 **Offsets:**
 The start and end time can have an offset.
 This is specified in seconds,minutes or hours: